 Sports analytics has been around since … well, since there were statistics to analyze.
 But the field has really taken off in the past 20 years with the explosion of digital information and advances in the power of computers—and people—to make sense of it.

-But while many coaches and general managers have been employing data analysis for years, it has taken much longer for the business side of sports to embrace the concept, said Alex Kerr, who teaches Sports Business Analytics in Georgetown University’s graduate program in Sports Industry Management.
+But while many coaches and general managers have been employing data analysis for years, it has taken much longer for the business side of sports to embrace the concept, said Alex Kerr, who teaches Sports Business Analytics in Georgetown University’s Master's in Sports Industry Management program.

 “Historically, sports—especially the front office—has lagged behind other, more traditional industries in the use of data by about five or 10 years,” Kerr said.